15 Best Places to Visit in New Mexico

 Towering above the high desert plains, El Morro National Monument is a sandstone monolith that is breathtaking to behold.
 Also known as Inscription Rock, El Morro reads like a guest book, with 2,000 carved names, dates, and messages of people who passed this way (Spaniards, Indigenous people, and explorers).

 At the visitor center and museum, learn about 700 years of human history at the monument, and pick up a guide booklet that explains stops along the do-it-yourself trails.
 From the mesa top, you'll be awed by the view beyond 200-foot drop-offs.
-By the time you get back down to earth, you too might feel the urge to record your journey.
-Go ahead - a sandstone rock is provided for tourists to make their mark.
+By the time you get back down, you too might feel the urge to record your journey.
+Go ahead—a sandstone rock is provided for tourists to make their own mark.

-After your visit to El Morro, treat yourself at the Ancient Way Café, and check out the local crafts and Indian jewelry for sale at Inscription Rock Trading & Coffee Company.
+After your visit to El Morro, treat yourself to local brisket smoked on site at the Ancient Way Café, and check out the local crafts and Indian jewelry for sale at Inscription Rock Trading & Coffee Company.

 11. Chaco Culture National Historic Park